markstringer-dti/markstringer-dti.github.io/dti.md

 Once that was in place, the product owner went on the road with her laptop.
 The demo still wasn't much.
 The demo still had bugs.
 We still had some spelling problems.
 But the demo by the product owner to her own kind went over very well.
 She could wave past any user interface issues, or problems and she could show her old work mates the first sight of something that could make their lives a lot easier.

-She came back with a list of problems she'd come across while using the demo, and a list of suggestions for features that had come from the clerks, but the main question that she came back with was a demand "When will it be ready?"
+She came back with a list of problems she'd come across while using the demo.
+She also had a list of suggestions for features that had come from the clerks.
+But the main question that she came back with was: "When will it be ready?"

 From that point on, the nature of the project changed.
-It wasn't about delivering on a list of functions, it was about rolling out to the clerks all across the country the tiny bit of working software that the product owner had shown them and then adding to that the next obvious steps.
+It wasn't about delivering on a list of functions.
+It was about rolling out to the clerks all across the country the tiny bit of working software that the product owner had shown them.
+After that, being clear to everybody about what was needed next and when we could implement these next steps.

-The other interesting thing about getting some working software in front of the people who might use it, was that it both asked and then started to answer the other two questions that I've already talked about.
-"Can we do this?" and "Who is going to jump out and stop us."
+There was another very interesting thing about getting some working software in front of the people who might use it.
+By doing this we both asked and then started to answer the two questions that I've already talked about.
+"Can we do this?" and "Who is going to jump out and stop us if we do?"

 To the first question, the answer at first was "No." We didn't have any server space where we could deploy a live service.
 This was blocked because of a dispute.
-The price of providing and supporting the servers was included in the contract, the client was arguing, and the client shouldn't have to either commission them, pay for them or support them.
+The price of providing and supporting the servers was not included in the contract.
+But the client was arguing, that the client shouldn't have to either commission the servers, pay for them or support them.
 But this became a much harder argument to make once people in their own company were asking for the software.
-Suddenly they were in the way, rather than helping the company by being tough on costs, they were stopping people who worked for their organisation from getting at something that could make their lives easier.
-The servers appeared, and then money for staff to support them appeared and a real roll-out of the software started to happen.
+Suddenly they were in the way, rather than helping the company by being tough on costs.
+Suddenly they were stopping people who worked for their organisation from getting at something that could make their lives easier.
+Suddenly the servers appeared, and then money for staff to support them appeared.
+A real roll-out of the software started to happen.

 To the second question "If we try to do this, is anybody going to jump out from behind a tree and stop me?"
 The answer was "yes."
 In fact two people jumped out.
 An accessibility guy and a security guy.
-The accessibility guy claimed the there was no way the software could be released until it met a extra set of requirements that would make it usable according to a yet another set of standards that try to make websites more accessible to people with disabilities.
+The accessibility guy claimed the there was no way the software could be released until it met a extra set of requirements.
 The client claimed that we should have know about these requirements right from the start and so we should pay for them.

 And by the way.
 This guy was pretty much right.
 We should have built in accessibility right from the start.
-It takes no more effort in coding to make sure that a website is accessible and it actually makes the site much easier for all kinds of people who you might not think of as disabled to use your site.
+It takes no more effort in coding to make sure that a website is accessible.
+And it actually makes the site much easier for all kinds of people to use.
+People who you might not think of as disabled?
 Do it.
+It makes sense.
 If in doubt, pay a blind guy to look at your site.

 Out from behind another tree jumped the security guy.
 He said that the project should never be allowed to go live until we could prove that it was secure.
 Just to leave us in no doubt about his effectiveness as an blocker, he also refused to tell us what it was we needed to change so that it would be secure.
 And of course, the costs of any changes we made needed to be born by us rather than the client.